 To configure a QAT device, follow the procedures described in Setup QAT Compatible Hardware to enable the device in the dataplane configuration.

 Warning: There is a known incompatibility between QAT and VT-d on some platforms which can prevent IPsec traffic from passing when QAT acceleration is enabled.
-See Disable VT-d in the BIOS for details.
+See VT-d/IOMMU for details.

 FIFTEEN